rafaroca/assignment/otlp-log-viewer/README.md

 than that, please stop and submit what you have.
 We are not looking for a complete solution, but rather a demonstration of your skills and experience.

 To submit your solution, please create a public GitHub repository and send us the link.
-Please include a README.md file with instructions on how to run your application.
+Please include a `README.md` file with instructions on how to run your application.
+Bonus points for a deployment to Vercel.

 ## Overview
 The goal of this assignment is to build a simple web application that renders a list of [log records](https://opentelemetry.io/docs/concepts/signals/logs/) from an OTLP logs